vishalchandra/copilot-vscode/app/vscode/asset/walkthrough/other-actions.md

 # Other Actions

-Rubberduck supports many commands that can be accessed from the command palette, the custom chat command, and from the editor context menu:
+FIFOCoPilot supports many commands that can be accessed from the command palette, the custom chat command, and from the editor context menu:

 - 🪄 **Generate Unit Tests** _(requires editor selection)_
 - 💬 **Explain Code** _(requires editor selection)_